MrHedmad/blog/content/posts/future_research.md

 This marks the end of the project.
 However, post-project data support may still be needed if third parties require access to data, for example for controlled data.
 This can be handled by either the data steward, or the researchers themselves.

 - $ Who has the legal responsibility over this data?
 Who is the data curator?
-    - In theory, the day-to-day control of the data should be given on the institution, which has a longer lifespan than the individual author (while, of course, keeping authorship rights).
+    - In theory, the day-to-day control of the data should be given to the institution, which has a longer lifespan than the individual author (while, of course, keeping authorship rights).

 It is important to note that the publication procedure has no influence on whether or not the resulting data and assertions are published.
-The data is deposited regardless of the attempt at a publication (for a "regular" project) or not (for, e.g. master theses), and whether or not the manuscript is accepted or not.
+The data is deposited regardless of the attempt at a publication (for a "regular" project) or not (for, e.g. master theses), and whether or not the manuscript is accepted.
 This ensures that no insight is lost, regardless of the (potentially fickle) publication procedures.

 Green open access, when needed, has to be enforced by the institutions, arguably for ethical responsibilities for publicly-funded resaerch.